cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 MAGIC-I ID = 3
 MAGIC-II ID = 4
 If the telescope ID is set to 0, this means that the telescope is not used in the analysis.
+The full process can take several hours or a few days, depending on the size of your MC dataset.

 ## High level analysis